Skip to main content

 Systolic (top number) is the pressure when the heart contracts.
 Diastolic (bottom number) is the pressure when the heart rests between beats.
 Systolic pressure is the stronger predictor of cardiovascular events in adults over 50.
 Both still matter, and we treat the worse of the two.

 Sodium impacts blood pressure through fluid retention and vascular stiffness, but sensitivity varies widely.
-Some people are highly salt-sensitive (especially those with insulin resistance or African ancestry).
+Some people are highly salt-sensitive (particularly those with insulin resistance or African ancestry).
 The newer evidence emphasizes the sodium-to-potassium ratio, not sodium alone.

 Different medications have different trade-offs.
 ACE inhibitors and ARBs protect kidneys and are often first-line for diabetes.
 Calcium channel blockers work well for older adults and Black patients.
 Thiazide diuretics are inexpensive and effective but can affect electrolytes.
 Beta-blockers are reserved for specific indications.
 We match the choice to your full picture.